Athboy: Bus

 Today the town has regular bus services to Trim, Dublin, Granard and Cavan which are provided as Bus Éireann route 111 though passengers to/from Granard and Cavan must change bus at Athboy.
 A Bus Éireann route, 190A, was introduced in 2013 to provide direct service to Navan, Slane, Drogheda and Laytown.
 This service was discontinued in 2016.
 Although additional 111 services were added to include a non-stop service to Dublin and bus connections for Clonmellon.
 During college terms there is a Sundays-only route 070 coach to Athlone, Navan and Dundalk.

 Education

 As well as rural primary schools in Rathmore and Rathcairn, O'Growney National School had provided education for the Athboy population since 1949.
 A new school building was opened in 2016.

 In terms of secondary education, the former St. Joseph's Convent of Mercy amalgamated with Athboy Vocational School in 2004 to form Athboy Community School.
 In 2011, the school relocated to a site behind the former vocational school.

+Sport

+Local sports clubs are Clann na nGael GAA (the local Gaelic football and hurling), and Athboy Celtic FC (a soccer club).
+Athboy RFC (a rugby union club) was formed in the area in 1978.